BenWibking/gpu-workshop-exercises/session1/ex1/README.md

 As a group, determine how long it took the `cuda_hello()` kernel to run based on the output from this command.

 As a group, make a hypothesis as to why you get different output when running `./hello` versus running `nsys profile ./hello`.

+## Collective discussion

+We will discuss each group's hypotheses and I will provide some additional context.

+*NOTE: Please do NOT yet go on to exercise 2.
+It may spoil the discussion for other groups.*